planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 For example, an attacker with 5 <span class="smallcaps">Poise</span> and 3 <span class="smallcaps">Frame</span> could make two ***Split Attacks*** at 6D (3+3) and 5D (2+3), or other combinations.
-If a foe Blocks, this interrupts the next split Attack.<span id="_Ref63821460" class="anchor"></span> Modifiers are part of the Attack bonus and do not split.
+If a foe Blocks, this interrupts the next split Attack until resolved.<span id="_Ref63821460" class="anchor"></span> Modifiers are part of the Attack bonus and do not split.